 – I generally don’t drink alcohol more than once or twice a month.
 When I’m out socializing I usually order a Pellegrino with lime, a low-sugar mocktail, or a SOCIAL sparkling wine.
 My friend Leah created SOCIAL which is a low alcohol, organic, gluten-free sparkling wine with only 1 gram of sugar… and tastes amazing.
 Clearly Leah’s a genius.
 You can check out her creation here.

-Dental – I use Wellnesse Fluoride-Free Toothpaste + Kopari Charcoal Toothpaste (alternate) and the Burst electronic toothbrush with a charcoal head.
-I floss everyday and get my teeth cleaned once a year.
+Dental – I use Wellnesse Fluoride-Free Toothpaste (alternate between the whitening and charcoal one daily) and the Burst electronic toothbrush with a charcoal head.
+I floss every day and get my teeth cleaned once a year (I’ve tried all of the natural flosses and hate them, so I just use regular floss).
 I use the copper tongue scraper every morning.
-I put a couple drops of Heal Thy Mouth on my toothbrush once a week (or more accurately, whenever I think of it).
-For whitening, I use these natural teeth whitening strips and occasionally use the White Glo which is charcoal based and doesn’t cause sensitivity (and is less toxic).
-Fortunately I have really healthy teeth – only had one partial cavity and that was years ago.
+I put a couple of drops of Heal Thy Mouth on my toothbrush once a week (or, more accurately, whenever I think of it).
+For whitening, I use these natural teeth whitening strips.
+Fortunately, I have really healthy teeth – only had one partial cavity, and that was two decades ago.

 Workout – I workout most weekday mornings.
 I generally go to the gym twice a week to lift.
 The other days I do an at-home workout from an app.
 Tone It Up is my fave.
 Oftentimes my workouts are just 15-20 minutes + I run sprints on the treadmill 1-3 times a week and I walk for 30-60 minutes most nights after dinner.
 I recently took up rollerskating!
 And this year I’m committed to scheduling more play dates with friends at the beach and rainforest.